UltraMessaging/mtools/README.md

 ## TEST 3

 Test 3 sends 50 bursts of 100 datagrams (8K each).
 Each burst of 100 is sent
-at the maximum possible send rate for the machine usually fully saturating the wire), and the bursts are separated by a tenth of a second.
+at the maximum possible send rate for the host usually fully saturating the wire), and the bursts are separated by a tenth of a second.
 This is a pretty heavy load that tests the ability of the network hardware to establish a wire-speed multicast stream from a fragmented datagram.